Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft.rst

    +-------------------+-------------------------+-----------------------+

-The maximum point size supported per kernel puts a practical limit on the maximum point size supported when using TP_PARALLEL_POWER>1.
-This is because the largest devices available currently support a maximum TP_PARALLEL_POWER of 4. .The largest possible FFT can be found by multiplying the values in the table by 2^4.
-E.g. the largest practical FFT with stream IO and cint16 data is 4096 << 4 = 65536.
-However, the extensive use of neighboring tile RAM makes placement a challenge the the mapper, so 32768 may be a practical upper limit for cint32.
+The maximum point size supported per kernel puts a practical limit on the maximum point size supported when using ``TP_PARALLEL_POWER>1``.
+This is because the largest devices available currently support a maximum ``TP_PARALLEL_POWER`` of 4. .The largest possible FFT can be found by multiplying the values in the table by 2^4.
+E.g. the largest practical FFT with stream IO and ``cint16`` data is 4096 << 4 = 65536.
+However, the extensive use of neighboring tile RAM makes placement a challenge the the mapper, so 32768 may be a practical upper limit for ``cint32``.

 .. |image1| image:: ./media/image1.png